exoplatform/exo-documentation/docs/PersonalApplications.rst

 About Me
 -----------

-A brief introduction of yourself with 2000 characters in maximum, telling people who you are and what you do.
+A brief introduction of yourself (in less than 2000 characters), telling people who you are and what you do.
 If this section is empty, it will not be displayed on your profile page.